 Support for refugees and humanitarian entrants

-The department offers a range of services to assist refugees entering the community.
-The department works closely with DIBP and the Department of Social Services settlement service providers and community groups to ensure refugees have appropriate, targeted services on arrival in Australia.
-A network of specialist Refugee and Asylum Seeker teams and subject matter experts in locations with high settlement populations support the department’s tailored services for these entrants.
-During the year the department reviewed its service offer to ensure it will meet the needs of the anticipated 12,000 Syria and northern Iraq arrivals announced by the government in September 2015.
+The department offers a range of services to help refugees entering the community—for example, income support assessments, Medicare enrolments, information sessions and referrals.
+The department works closely with the Department of Home Affairs, DSS, Humanitarian Settlement Program (HSP) providers contracted to DSS, and community groups to ensure that refugees have targeted services on arrival in Australia.
+A network of specialist Refugee and Asylum Seeker teams and subject‑matter experts in locations with high settlement populations provide tailored services for these entrants.

 Assurance of Support

 An Assurance of Support is a legal agreement between an Australian resident or organisation (assurer) and the Australian Government.
-Under the agreement an assurer agrees to support a migrant on a specific type of visa for their first 2 or 10 years in Australia (depending on the visa type) so they do not have to rely on payments from the government.
-The department decides who can be an assurer by assessing their financial capacity to provide support for a migrant.
+Under the agreement an assurer agrees to support a migrant on a specific type of visa for their first one, two or ten years in Australia (depending on the visa type) so they do not have to rely on payments from the government.
+The department decides who can be an assurer by assessing their financial capacity to support a migrant.

-The department administers the Status Resolution Support Services (SRSS) payment.
-The DIBP determines eligibility for the payment, which provides financial assistance to people living in the community while their immigration status is being resolved.
-At 30 June 2016 approximately 18,000 customers received the payment.
+The Status Resolution Support Services Payment provides financial help to people who are living in the community while their immigration status is being resolved.

 Innovative multicultural services